DavidFidge/WaveFunctionCollapse/README.md

 ProhibitedEmptyNeighbourRules: Flags that define whether this tile can be placed if this tile is on the edge of the map or a neighbour is uncollapsed or unused.
 Possible values are None|Uncollapsed|Unused|EdgeOfMap.
 You can also use All which is the same as Uncollapsed|Unused|EdgeOfMap.
 Each direction must be specified in the order of up, right, down, left (like adapters).
 The rules are automatically translated for tiles that are flipped or have symmetrical copies.

 EntropyWeights: When using one of the "Weights" heuristics then instead of using the Weight value of the tile, use the weight specified in this list for the given direction.
 Each direction must be specified in the order of up, right, down, left (like adapters) in the form of a string e.g. "20,30,40,50".
 The weights are automatically translated for tiles that are flipped or have symmetrical copies.
 If no value is given to EntropyWeights then it uses the Weight value instead.

+Category: Designate a category for this tile.

+CanConnectToCategories: A list of categories that this tile can connect to.
+If not defined then it can connect to any category.
+Example: "CanConnectToCategories": ["X", "Y"]

 #### Code-defined configuration
 Code defined configuration mirrors the json-defined configuration - you pass in a dictionary of tile names to texture 2D objects and pass in a Rules object which contains all rules as defined above.